-At the 9U level, there are numerous 1st and 3rd plays you can utilize.
-I am a big fan of "keeping it simple" at this age.
-So, with that being said, we are only rolling out four of the basic plays
+At the 14U+ level, there are numerous 1st and 3rd plays you can utilize.
+With that being said, we are only rolling out six of the basic plays

 1B stays at first, SS covers second, 2B backs up second base, 3B covers 3B, the C delivers a hard throw to the pitch about head height.
 The goal here is to get the runner on third either leaning, too far extended, or on his way to home where we can make a play on that runner.